joncursi/cheddur-whitepaper/whitepaper.md

 community.
 Payouts will be funded from the rewards pool and will occur exactly 7 days after each piece of content is posted.
 This one-week timeframe will incentivize authors to promote their Cheddur content in a timely fashion across other social networks.
-This distributed effort will bring traffic into the Cheddur platform and help bootstrap the growth of the network.
+This distributed effort will bring traffic to Cheddur and help bootstrap the growth of the platform.

 Posting content on the Cheddur platform does not guarantee a payout in
 \text{\sout{U}}.
 Reviews that receive zero up-votes will not be deemed to have